byoungjuchae/MLops-CI-CD-/fastapi_onnx_classification/Readme.md

-This folder is to practice the fastapi tutorial.
+This folder is to practice the fastapi tutorial and onnx export.

 It just use simple pretrained resnet model and make API to use fastapi.

+It is difference between fastapi folder and this folder.
+This folder involves the exporting the model as a onnx tool.

 Install environment
 '''bash
 pip install -r requirements.txt